 How does the procedure work?

-Mammography is a low-dose x-ray system designed to examine breasts.
+Mammography is a low-dose x-ray system designed to evaluate breast tissue.

 A special digital mammography machine is used to perform a stereotactic breast biopsy.
 In digital mammography, as in digital photography, film is replaced by electronic detectors.
 These convert x-rays into electrical signals, which are used to produce images of the breast that can be immediately seen on a computer screen.

-Stereotactic mammography pinpoints the exact location of a breast mass by using a computer and x-rays taken from two different angles.
+Stereotactic mammography pinpoints the exact location of a breast abnormality by using a computer and x-rays taken from two different angles.
 Using these computer coordinates, the radiologist inserts the needle through a small cut in the skin, then advances it into the lesion and removes tissue samples.